 Our ordinary shares are traded on The NASDAQ Global Market under the symbol OBAS since our initial public offering on April 7, 1999.
-On April 29, 2015, our ordinary shares were registered for trading on the Tel Aviv Stock Exchange.
+In addition, on April 29, 2015, our ordinary shares were registered for trading on the Tel Aviv Stock Exchange under the symbol OBAS.